CloudVE/cloudbridge/docs/topics/overview.rst

-Using Cloudbridge
+Using CloudBridge
 =================
-Introductions to all the key parts of Cloudbridge you'll need to know:
+Introductions to all the key parts of CloudBridge you'll need to know:

 .. toctree::
    :maxdepth: 1

-    How to install Cloudbridge <install.rst>
+    How to install CloudBridge <install.rst>
     Connection and authentication setup <setup.rst>
     Launching instances <launch.rst>
     Object states and lifecycles <object_lifecycles.rst>